gallettilance/gallettilance.github.io/README.md

 1. Weekly labs
 2. A written midterm
 3. An applied midterm
-3. A final project
+4. A final project
+5. A final Exam
-4. Participation
+6. Participation

 ### Labs